Franco Ambrosio: Life

 Francesco Vittorio Ambrosio was born on 18 September 1932 in San Gennarello, a neighbourhood close to Mount Vesuvius in the Ottaviano frazione of Naples.

 At the age of 18 he joined a wheat milling business near Naples which he rose to lead within 10 years.
 He renamed the business Italgrani SpA in 1960.
 Its huge financial growth led to his nickname 'the king of grain' (Italian: il re del grano).
 Italgrani expanded rapidly in the 1980s into Africa, Australia, and the United States.
 Ambrosio created a holding company comprising up to 50 companies, importing and exporting various commodities.
-The businesses gradually unravelled in the 1990s following his involvement in the Enimont financial scandal.
+The businesses gradually unravelled in the 1990s following his involvement in the Enimont scandal.
 He declared the Italgrani company bankrupt in 1999.
 Parts of Italgrani survived bankruptcy and were sold to new owners.

 A friend of the politician Paolo Cirino Pomicino, Ambrosio was included in investigations into possible conspiracy to defraud that involved Campania criminal organisations, politicians and entrepreneurs.